-I spent the majority of my summer afternoons in Sproul Hall surrounded by 19 other fellows, PhD candidates and postdocs.
-We all represented the 14th cohort of the UCB Summer Institute for Preparing Future Faculty.
+Over the summer, I spent many afternoons in Sproul Hall surrounded by 19 other fellows, PhD candidates and postdocs.
+We represented the 14th cohort of the UCB Summer Institute for Preparing Future Faculty.
 We hailed from a plethora of disciplines, from Integrative Biology to Ethnic Studies to Mechanical Engineering — all there to tackle issues facing future faculty members by exploring the landscape of higher education.

-My summer schedule consisted of studying constitutional law in the morning at Boalt Hall and studying higher education in my afternoons as a summer fellow.
-During the fellowship, we would meet in the afternoon and present research on current issues and trends in higher education, develop our teaching portfolios, and listen to panelists of faculty members from several institutions across the Bay Area.
-Many of the panelist were former Berkeley Summer Institute Fellows, which was very encouraging.
+My schedule consisted of studying constitutional law in the morning at Berkeley Law and higher education in the afternoon as a summer fellow.
+During the fellowship, we presented research on current issues and trends in higher education, developed our teaching portfolios, and listened to panelists of faculty members from several institutions across the Bay Area.
+Many of the panelists were former Berkeley Summer Institute Fellows, which was encouraging.

-My summer fellowship concluded the way it began, listening to Professor Kim Voss encourage us to go out into the world and do amazing things with the high quality of education we have received.
-As always, she was very inspiring.
+The fellowship concluded the way it began, listening to Professor Kim Voss encourage us to go out into the world to do amazing things.
+As always, she was inspiring.
 The same can be said for two of my mentors, Linda von Hoene and Sabrina Soracco, both of whom have Berkeley Ph.D.s and co-direct the Summer Institute.

 Now, when people ask about my summer research and fellowship at Berkeley, I will speak about the inspiration of the one block (Telegraph and Bancroft) and two worlds (Scholarship and Community).